 1. What are the negative things you believe about yourself, and where have you heard them before?

 2. If it isn’t something that anyone has said to you, is it coming from social comparison?

-3. How do these negative beliefs about yourself hurt you or prevent you from finding meaning in yourself, in others and in life?
+3. How do these negative beliefs about yourself hurt you or prevent you from finding meaning in yourself, others, and life?

-4. If you feel like you aren’t enough, how will you connect with yourself and with others?
+4. If you feel like you aren’t enough, how will you connect with yourself and others?